jmichalicek/worrywort-server-go/README.md

 ### Roadmap:

+* improve core worrywortd server code a bit to be more testable
 * graphql user registration flow and supporting bits
 * graphql user management - password reset, update profile stuff, etc.
 * graphql fleshed out - several things need to be able to be updated, etc.